ono-midori/ono-midori.github.io/techs/libevent.md

     const struct timeval *timeout_read, const struct timeval *timeout_write);
 ```

 Setting a timeout to NULL is supposed to remove it; however before Libevent 2.1.2-alpha this wouldn't work with all event types.
-(As a workaround for older versions, you can try setting the timeout to a multi-day interval and/or having your eventcb function ignore BEV_TIMEOUT events when you don't want them.)
+(As a workaround for older versions, you can try setting the timeout to a multi-day interval and/or having your eventcb function ignore `BEV_TIMEOUT` events when you don't want them.)

-The read timeout will trigger if the bufferevent waits at least timeout_read seconds while trying to read read.
-The write timeout will trigger if the bufferevent waits at least timeout_write seconds while trying to write data.
+The read timeout will trigger if the bufferevent waits at least `timeout_read` seconds while trying to read read.
+The write timeout will trigger if the bufferevent waits at least `timeout_write` seconds while trying to write data.

 Note that the timeouts only count when the bufferevent would like to read or write.
 In other words, the read timeout is not enabled if reading is disabled on the bufferevent, or if the input buffer is full (at its high-water mark).
 Similarly, the write timeout is not enabled if if writing is disabled, or if there is no data to write.

 When a read or write timeout occurs, the corresponding read or write operation becomes disabled on the bufferevent.
-The event callback is then invoked with either BEV_EVENT_TIMEOUT|BEV_EVENT_READING or BEV_EVENT_TIMEOUT|BEV_EVENT_WRITING.
+The event callback is then invoked with either `BEV_EVENT_TIMEOUT|BEV_EVENT_READING` or `BEV_EVENT_TIMEOUT|BEV_EVENT_WRITING`.

 #### Initiating a flush on a bufferevent